 The main difference

-- Active products will appear in the merchant account integration and will be available for sale
+Active products will appear on your integration and will be available for sale

 Use Case Examples

-If you have a retail store and you'd like to receive a product into inventory, but not sell until a certain date, you can simply deactivate the products for now.
-That will keep it from appearing on the point of sale, but will track it in Shopventory.
+If you have a retail store and you'd like to receive a product into inventory, but not sell it until a certain date, you can simply deactivate (set Inactive) the products for now.
+That will keep it from appearing on the point of sale but will track it in Thrive.

-Some businesses even prefer to track things like office supplies and cleaning products via Shopventory.
+Some businesses even prefer to track things like office supplies and cleaning products via Thrive Inventory.

-There are any number of reasons from seasonality, to recalls, to weekend-only specials.
-Shopventory gives you the control to determine what inventory is and is not for sale.
+There are a number of reasons from seasonality to recalls, to weekend-only specials.
+Thrive Inventory gives you the control to determine what inventory is and is not for sale.